 MS1, Coursework Assessment Form, Centre Order of Merit Sheets for all activities offered and any written Analysing and Improving evidence.
-These must reach CIE by 30 April.
+These must reach CIE by 30 April for June exam session and by 30th September for November examination session.

 Analysing and Improving (10% of the total mark)